DeepSpaceHarbor/Borche.dev/source/_posts/Enforce-coding-conventions-with-Git-hooks-and-Husky.md

 ## Next steps
 If your project doesn't have git hooks, now is the perfect time to introduce them and gain extra points in the upcoming performance reviews.
-The alternative is to go crazy, think big and share your new hook with the development community.
+The alternative is to go crazy, think big, and share your new hook with the development community.
 Look at projects like [lolcommits](https://lolcommits.github.io/), [commit-colors](https://github.com/sparkbox/commit-colors) and [podmena](https://github.com/bmwant/podmena) for inspiration.